-Our discussion and analysis of the City of Manchester Employees' Contributory Retirement System's (System) financial performance provides an overview of the System's financial activities for the fiscal year ended December 31, 2005.
+Our discussion and analysis of the City of Manchester Employees' Contributory Retirement System's (System, Retirement System, or Plan) financial performance provides an overview of the System's financial activities for the fiscal year ended December 31, 2006.
 Please read it in conjunction with the transmittal letter from the Chairman of the Board of Trustees and the System's audited financial statements.